ingcloud-fr/vagrant-virtualbox-kubernetes/README-OLD.md

 ### With vagrant up

-Works out of the box (if you have built the image `jammy64-updated`):
+Works out of the box (if you have build the image `jammy64-updated`):

 ```bash
 $ vagrant up